When you think about buying the car of your dreams, you don’t usually think of used cars. Do you know how much you’ll spend on a car?

 For the same reasons as credit unions, you can usually get better car rates through community banks for used cars.
 However, you may find that these options are more limited in what they offer.

-If you want to buy a used car, consider checking with one of the big national banks.
+If you want to purchase a used car, consider checking with one of the big national banks.
 You can usually get very good rates through these places and feel good about getting a loan from an established company.
-We recommend checking out Lend Key, Chase, Chime, or Discover.

 If you want to buy a used car, consider checking out online banks.
 These are great because they usually offer lower car financing rates than other places and have multiple locations across the country.